Grigorii Golosov

 Grigorii Vasilyevich Golosov (Григорий Васильевич Голосов), sometimes spelled as Grigory Golosov, is a Russian political scientist.
 He is a professor and the head of the political science department at the European University at Saint Petersburg, Russia.
 He is an expert on political institutions and electoral systems, in particular, in application to Russia.
 His article "Electoral Systems and Party Formation in Russia" (Comparative Political Studies, Vol. 36, No. 8, October 2003, pp. 912–935) received a Lawrence Longley Award from the American Political Science Association for the best journal article on electoral systems and representation published in 2003.
+Research.com, an educational platform and research portal that provides data-driven rankings of universities, top scientists, and scholarly publications, lists him as the best political scientist in Russia in its 2025/2026 rating.

 Biography

 Grigorii Golosov was born in 1963.
 After his doctoral studies, from 1987 to 1995, he worked at Novosibirsk State University.
 He has been working at the European University at Saint Petersburg since 1996.
 From August 2002 to May 2003, he was a residential fellow at the Woodrow Wilson International Center for Scholars.
 He is a member of the editorial boards of Party Politics, Europe-Asia Studies, Slavic Review, Problems of Post-Communism, and several other national and international journals.